cap-js/docs/node.js/cds-i18n.md

-You can specify static folders only to not fetching i18n folders in model's neighborhood at all, both by default configuration as well as for individual bundles.
+You can specify static folders only to not fetch i18n folders in the model's neighborhood at all, both by default configuration as well as for individual bundles.
 For example:

 ```js
 const b = cds.i18n.bundle4 ({ folders: ['/_i18n', ...] })